Aranyalma2/elfinConnectServer/README.md

 - **connthem** Try to create socket tunnel between 2 existing socket (by MAC)
 - **connme** Try to create tunnel between this socket (where msg came), and another existing one (by mac)
 - **query** Return all device for a uuid

+## Architect
+- **endpoint**: This is representete a physical/virtual device.
+Device object and function, database interaction, and heartbeat handle.
+Store device objects and reference socket in memory.
+  - ***dataHBHandler.js***
+This has a solution for a physical device heartbeat correction.
+If device sending data headered messages, it won't send general heartbeats.
+For database load reduction this function is not update "lastseendate" attribute in db for all "data" type messages.
+If a "data" msg income, it will start a timer (timer 1), if second one is come to start a second one (timer 2).
+On third and more if timer 1&2 still up, it will restart timer 2.
+If timer 1 reach zero a database update will be triggered, and timer 2 be timer 1.

+- **bridge**: Store active connection tunnels only in memory.
+Able to create, check existing and destroy tunnels.